-If you store your log data in an Amazon S3 bucket, we can help you automate uploading log data to OnCrawl.
+If you store your log data in an Amazon S3 bucket, we can help you automate uploading log data to Oncawl.

 You will need the following information:

-- Prefix (This is the name of the directory in the bucket in which your log files are found.)
+Prefix.
+This is the first part of the name of the directory in the bucket in which your log files are found.